 - Food safety, nutrition, and health

-- Plant health, production, and products
+- Plant health and production and plant products

 NIFA's Current Administrative Actions

 NIFA staff ensure that legislative and regulatory measures mandated by the 2018 Farm Bill are applied in direct compliance with requirements.
 To address stakeholder questions and feedback, NIFA developed additional resources (FAQs) regarding the 2018 Farm Bill matching and indirect cost requirements.

 - Request for Non-Land-Grant College of Agriculture Designation